Strictly ergodic distal models and a new approach to the Host-Kra factors: Introduction.

+We notice that recently a new and different approach to Host-Kra factors through nilspaces was put forth in \cite{CS2018}.

-The above considerations naturally lead us to consider the question when an ergodic (measurable) abelian group extension $Y$ of a strictly ergodic\footnote{By definition, a strictly ergodic system is a uniquely ergodic system such that the uniquely invariant measure has full support.
-For actions by amenable groups this is equivalent to uniquely ergodic and minimal.} distal system $X$ (thus automatically measurable distal) admits a strictly ergodic model.\footnote{Note that as $(\hat{Z}_k,T)$ is an inverse limit of nilsystems, it is distal.
-As it is uniquely ergodic, it is minimal.}
+The above considerations naturally lead us to consider the question when an ergodic (measurable) abelian group extension $Y$ of a strictly ergodic distal system $X$ (thus automatically measurable distal) admits a strictly ergodic topological model, that is, a uniquely ergodic and minimal model.
+Note that $(\hat{Z}_k,T)$ is such a model, as being an inverse limit of nilsystems, it is distal which in turn, together with unique ergodicity, implies minimality.

-The question if an ergodic measurable distal system has a strictly ergodic distal model\footnote{Salehi \cite{Salehi91} provides an abundance of examples of strictly ergodic distal systems.} has a long history.\footnote{A related highly non-trivial theorem is Zimmer's theorem \cite{zimmer1976extensions} which implies that \textit{any} ergodic measure of a minimal distal system induces a measurable distal system.} According to the Jewett-Krieger theorem \cite{jewett1970prevalence}, any ergodic system has a strictly ergodic model.
-Nonetheless this question has a negative answer.
-Indeed the classical Morse system $(M,S),M\subset\{0,1\}^\mathbb{Z}$ \footnote{For exact definition and proof of all mentioned properties see \cite[Chapter III, 2.27]{dV93}.} which is known to be strictly ergodic is an abelian group extension of an odometer and thus measurable distal; however by \cite[Proposition 13.5]{GW06} it admits \textit{no} strictly ergodic distal model.
-In particular it follows that not every ergodic abelian group extension of a strictly ergodic system admits a strictly ergodic distal model.
+On one hand the Jewett-Krieger theorem \cite{jewett1970prevalence, krieger1972unique} implies that any ergodic system has a strictly ergodic model.
+On the other hand Zimmer's theorem implies that \textit{any} ergodic measure of a minimal distal system induces a measurable distal system (\cite{zimmer1976extensions}).
+Nevertheless the question if an ergodic measurable distal system has a strictly ergodic distal model\footnote{Salehi \cite{Salehi91} provides an abundance of examples of strictly ergodic distal systems.} has a negative answer.
+Indeed the classical Morse system $(M,S),M\subset\{0,1\}^\mathbb{Z}$ which is known to be strictly ergodic is an abelian group extension of an odometer and thus measurable distal (\cite[Chapter III, 2.27]{dV93}); however by \cite[Proposition 13.5]{GW06} it admits \textit{no} strictly ergodic distal model.
+In particular it follows that not every ergodic m.p.s.\ which is an abelian group extension of a strictly ergodic system admits a strictly ergodic distal model.
 Yet Lindenstrauss \cite[Claim 5.5]{L99} showed that such a model exists if the group extension is by a \textit{connected group}.
-In our main theorem we give a different condition.
-It is by varifying this condition that we demonstrate the existence of nilspace models for the Host-Kra factors.
+We now state our main theorem which deals with a very particular setting in which one is able to show the existence of a strictly ergodic distal model of a measurable abelian group extension $(Y,\nu,G)\rightarrow (X,\mu,G)$, through a different method than the one employed by Lindenstrauss, in particular not assuming connectivity for the extension group (see also Remark \ref{rem:clarifications} for clarification of terms in the theorem).
+It is by verifying this condition that we demonstrate the existence of nilspace models for the Host-Kra factors.